 In no such case may the percentage of non-organic feed exceed 10% dry matter per ruminant and 15% dry matter per non-ruminant calculated on an annual basis.

-Operators may feed non-organic feed for a limited time under specific conditions, following extreme weather conditions or man made or natural disasters beyond the control of the operator
+Operators may feed a higher percentage of non-organic feed for a limited time under specific conditions, following extreme and exceptional weather conditions or man made or natural disasters beyond the control of the operator

-5.6.2 Animals shall be offered a balanced diet that provides all of the nutritional needs of the animals in a form allowing them to exhibit their natural feeding and digestive behavior.
+5.5.2 Animals shall be offered a balanced diet that provides all of the nutritional needs of the animals in a form allowing them to exhibit their natural feeding and digestive behavior.

-5.6.3 The prevailing part (at least more than 50%) of the feed shall come from the farm unit itself, surrounding natural grazing areas, or be produced in co-operation with other organic farms in the region.
+5.5.3 More than 50% of the feed shall come from the farm unit itself, surrounding natural grazing areas, or be produced in co-operation with other organic farms in the region.

 Regional or other exception